 There are two types of petrol Abras.
 The ones you will find in the creek are passenger Abras servicing either side like a traditional Abra.
 The second one is the tourist Abra operating in the Dubai Water Canal, which takes you around the canal for sightseeing trips and back to the starting point, much like dhows.
 If you wish to have dinner on board a wooden boat called Dhow cruise, you have three options, Dubai creek, the canal, and Dubai Marina dhow cruise.

 Those petrol Abras are cheap (2 AED per trip), and you can always find them waiting for passengers in the water taxi stations in old Dubai.
 On the other hand, water canal Abras are relatively expensive.
 They cost 25 per head and 300 AED if you are chartering the whole boat for one hour.

 They are exclusive to Burj Khalifa lake, global village lake, Madinat Jumeirah and Al Seef.
 You can board them at any of the three abra stations near Burj Khalifa, the Palace hotel, or Burj Plaza.
 They look similar to the petrol Abra to the regular motorized Abras.

-The Burj Khalifa lake, or simply called the Burj Lake, spreads over an area of 30 acres.
-It’s fairly large that the trip around the lake takes you 25 minutes.
+The Burj Khalifa lake, called the Burj Lake, spreads over 30 acres.
+Significantly, the trip around the lake takes you 25 minutes.
 Abra ride is also the best option to see the Dubai fountain up close.
-The global village lake is more of an artificial canal made for boar cruises.
+The global village lake is an artificial canal made for boar cruises.
 The rate of electric Abra rides varies with the location.